-In the embedded post above, the visible section included an apparent edit regarding people discrediting claims of atypical use of fireworks in June 2020; the main portion of the post began with information attributed to three Brooklyn neighborhoods (Bedford Stuyvesant or Bed Stuy, Bushwick, and Crown Heights):
+The post included an apparent edit regarding people discrediting claims of atypical use of fireworks in June 2020; the main portion of the post began with information attributed to three Brooklyn neighborhoods (Bedford Stuyvesant or Bed Stuy, Bushwick, and Crown Heights):

 Good morning Family,

 There was yet another night of extremely loud fireworks starting at 8 pm. and ending at about 2 or 3 a.m.
 Like it’s on a set schedule (specifically when people are most likely trying to sleep).
 This is the second or third week straight of this (it began right after the start of Black Uprising/Great Reckoning); every night during the SAME time period, like clockwork.

 Last night was the loudest I have ever heard fireworks in my entire life (and I’ve lived in NYC for 49 years).
 This doesn’t sound anything like your normal, typical, gearing up for the 4th of July or New Year’s fireworks.
 Think of that and multiply it by 1000.
 And I’m not exaggerating.
 This was was like someone unleashed an entire military force on Brooklyn.
 It sounded like war.

 The media is reporting this as though it’s just Black and Brown kids blowing off steam, but I don’t believe that’s the case.
 My neighbors and I believe that this is part of a coordinated attack on Black and Brown communities by government forces; an attack meant to disorient and destabilize the #BlackLivesMatter movement.

 1. Sleep deprivation as a means to create confusion and stoke tensions between Black and Brown peoples.